ethiry99/HW7_Pewlett_Hackard/README.md

 * #### The Development, Production and Sales Departments account for over 60% of the expected retirees.
 These departments will need to be especially vigilant to be ready for the upcoming shift.
 ![](https://github.com/ethiry99/HW7_Pewlett_Hackard/blob/main/Resources/retirees_by_department.png)

 * #### Expanding the mentorship to include employees born in 1964 has a dramatic increase in the potential number of employees involved.
-The number increases from about 1500 to over 19,000.
+The number increases from about 1500 to nearly 20,000.
 More will nbeed to be done to fill the shoes of retirees but that is a nice first step!
 ![](https://github.com/ethiry99/HW7_Pewlett_Hackard/blob/main/Resources/refactored_mentor.png)